St James railway station, Sydney: In popular culture

-The tunnels which had been prepared as an air raid shelter were also used by the ABC TV as a location for one episode of the TV series Police Rescue in the early 1990s.
+The tunnels which had been prepared as an air raid shelter were also used by ABC TV as a location for one episode of the TV series Police Rescue in the early 1990s.
 In the episode, a boy who had fallen down a storm drain is rescued.

 There is also a large bell in one of the tunnels.
 According to one source, the ABC used this bell to simulate the sound of Big Ben for use in a TV series during the 1960s, but that information has not been verified.
 Another source suggests that the bell was installed by Nigel Helyer in 1992 as a work of art.
 The piece, titled "An UnRequited Place", was part of the Working in Public project created by ArtSpace Sydney, and was a combination of the physical sculpture, performance and audio broadcast.
 For 21 days the sound of the bell tolling at midnight was broadcast by the ABC.

 The platforms were used as a shooting location in 2003 film The Matrix Revolutions.

 In 2008, the station was used as a location for the mini-series False Witness.
 The platforms featured in Zoë Badwi's 2010 music video Freefallin.
 In 2011, The Tunnel was filmed in the abandoned tunnels.